A ‘rough guide’ Mating your Bitch

 - Keep a whelping bitch active, the best way to bring on a puppy she is having trouble pushing out is to clip her lead on and walk her briskly round the garden.
 The movement will often help wiggle him into the correct position to be born easily.

-- Keep the room warm (about 75 – 80 degrees) but have a small box with a towel in, then a hot water bottle, then another towel for the pups to lay in whilst mum is distracted having the next puppy.
+- Keep the room warm but not HOT (You should be more than comfortable in it in a light jumper) but have a small box with a towel in, then a hot water bottle, then another towel for the pups to lay in whilst mum is distracted having the next puppy.
 Do not allow the pups to make direct contact with the hot water bottle.
 Laying another towel over the top of the box will not suffocate them and will nicely keep the heat in.
 I whelp in the kitchen and regulate the warmth in the room by way of turning the oven on and off.
 I do not use heat pads or lamps as they can discourage the bitch from laying with her pups simply because a lamp that is hot enough to warm a puppy is usually too hot for a bitch to lay comfortably underneath.
 If you have a healthy strong litter of multiple puppies and a mum who is happy to spend at least some time in the whelping box, and you have a centrally heated house, you will not need extra heat sources at any time of year in the UK.

 - Cool puppies down, if it is excessively hot by putting water bottles frozen in the freezer in the whelping box.
 If they want the coolness they will migrate towards them, if not they will stay away from them.
 Noisy puppies are usually either hungry or too hot.
 If they have just been fed or mum is laying with them then usually the room needs cooling a little.
 Draughts are a killer NOT coolness.